Champagne Roasted Argentinian Shrimp - so easy-so elegant!

 If you are familiar with this blog you already know how much I love cooking with Champagne!
 Okay - Sparkling wine !

 I am also a big fan of Argentinian Wild Shrimp because they are so big and sweet.
-You can use any jumbo or large shrimp in this recipe.
+You can use any jumbo or colossal shrimp in this recipe 16/20 per pound.

 Honestly - this recipe could not be easier or faster and it is sooooo good.
 Worthy or entertaining!
 Talk about easy entertaining!